Considerations Besides Gas

 In addition to all of the considerations above, there are other options for helping your flatulent pet when all else fails:

-- Probiotics: For pets who are feeling fine (not lethargic, vomiting, or otherwise sick) and don't have special dietary or medication concerns, a dollop of plain or vanilla yogurt will help calm down gassy guts.
+- Probiotics: For pets that are feeling fine (not lethargic, vomiting, or otherwise sick) and don't have special dietary or medication concerns, a dollop of plain or vanilla yogurt will help calm down gassy guts.
 There are also several brands of probiotics (beneficial, healthy intestinal bacteria) for pets that contain dog-specific microbes to enhance gut health.